 Where was the Excelsior MN Amusement Park located?

 Excelsior Amusement Park was located in Excelsior, Minnesota, United States.
-It was situated on the south shore of Lake Minnetonka and was a popular destination for more than 75 years, from 1925 until its closure in 1973.
+It was located on the south side of Lake Minnetonka and was a popular spot for over 75 years, from 1925 to its closure in 1973.

 Is Shorewood MN the same as Excelsior MN?